Artifacts

 UEFI support

-image-builder supports UEFI-enabled images for Ubuntu OVA and Raw images.
-UEFI is turned on by default for Ubuntu Raw image builds, but the default firmware for Ubuntu OVAs is BIOS.
+image-builder supports UEFI-enabled images for Ubuntu OVA, Ubuntu Raw and RHEL 9 Raw images.
+UEFI is turned on by default for Ubuntu Raw image builds, but the default firmware for Ubuntu OVAs and RHEL Raw images is BIOS.
 This can be toggled with the firmware option.

-For example, to build a Kubernetes v1.27 Ubuntu 22.04 OVA with UEFI enabled, you can run the following command.
+For example, to build a Kubernetes v1.31 Ubuntu 22.04 OVA with UEFI enabled, you can run the following command.

 The table below shows the possible firmware options for the hypervisor and OS combinations that image-builder supports.

-Ubuntu bios (default), efi bios, efi (default) bios bios bios
+Ubuntu bios (default), efi efi bios bios bios

 Mounting additional files